christidis/microservices-demo/README.md

 **Please do NOT modify the given `resources:`.
 They are well defined and they are not related with any errors.**

 * The [helm-charts folder](./deploy/kubernetes/helm-chart/) contains a single Helm chart for deploying all the involved services.
 Please, install the given chart under the `microservices-demo` namespace.
 * You should be able to access the service from http://socking.devops.atypon.com.
+(HTTP not HTTPs)
 * As mentioned above, the DNS is already prepared for you.
 If you have issues resolving the site then please add a static entry in your `/etc/hosts` file for `34.136.78.189 socking.devops.atypon.com`.

 #### Screenshot